 As mentioned above, a household carbon footprint should not forget about embodied carbon dioxide (the emissions that come from building, refurbishing, and demolishing your house).
 In fact, 11 percent of all global CO2e emissions come from building materials and the construction phase itself.13

 Several sustainable architecture strategies have been put forward – and are continuously improved – to help reduce carbon emissions linked with building processes, and create carbon neutral green buildings.
+Aside from these new strategies, tree planting carbon offset programs like Climate Plus Program: Green Construction will also help.

 Materials with lower carbon footprints – such as bamboo and green cement, among others – are a fundamental part of such strategies, as well as preventing waste generation on site.
 Other approaches include integrating living plants into the structure of the building – especially on the roof – and optimizing the transportation routes for delivering material